 Recently I decided to host my personal portfolio site using GitHub pages.
 Even though they have very detailed instruction on how to setup a custom domain, I found it cumbersome to get to the right information. 🙄

-Here are some of the key steps to setup your GitHub pages enabled project to use custom domain.
+Here are 2 key steps to setup your GitHub pages enabled project to use your custom domain.

 ⚙️Step 1 — Set domain in GitHub project